Deutsche Pfandbriefbank (PBB) Q4 2025 earnings summary

 Q4 2025 earnings summary

-2025 was a transformative year marked by a strategic exit from the U.S. market, significant de-risking of non-performing loans, and a pre-tax loss of €250 million, mainly due to U.S. exit and legacy development NPLs.
+2025 was a transformative year marked by a costly exit from the U.S. market, significant de-risking of legacy portfolios, and a focus on strategic transformation, resulting in a pre-tax loss of €250 million.

-New business volume increased by 23% to €6.3 billion, exceeding guidance but still below original targets.
+New business volume increased by 23% to €6.3 billion, exceeding guidance but remaining below original targets.

 The acquisition of Deutsche Investment was completed, expected to diversify income streams and contribute notably from 2026.